 - a mortar and pestle: lots of purposes for this one. for me, its primary job is to help crush garlic before I chop it up because I just can’t do that thing that professional chef’s do with garlic.
 Love to use it to make guacamole too!
 I put a dishtowel underneath so that the pounding doesn’t damage my countertop.

 - a santoku knife: gosh, don’t you think that a chef’s knife is a bit unwieldy?
 I rarely use mine unless I really need to get some leverage to cut large pieces of meat or fish.
 I’ve been told by an AH parent of an LP who is also a chef that it doesn’t matter the brand of knife, but how you take care of it (sharpening, cleaning, etc.) Thank goodness!
 So I won’t feel bad when the husband doesn’t clean my knives after using it just to cut a bagel!
 OXO is just a great brand for ergonomic kitchen stuff.

 With my hands being the size of a 7 year old, I’ve had a problem fitting oven mitts .
 It’s difficult to find those high temperature, heat resistant oven gloves to fit us because of the material.
-I found this pair that fit me pretty well, but they don’t have as much selection online any more.
+I found Amazon that fit me pretty well, but they don’t have as much selection online any more.
 Our LP hands are smaller and wider.
 We can risk having the oven mitt or pot holder fall off while we move the very heavy, hot dish.
-But here are some fun and useful ones I found: frog, orange colored, and Pac Man!
+But here are some fun and useful ones I found: frog, orange colored and Pac Man!